Kathleen Nolan: Stage

-She played Amy in Love in E-Flat (1967).
+Nolan played Amy in Love in E-Flat (1967).
 Beyond Broadway, she "did major summer and winter theater ..."

 Television and film

 Nolan spent most of her career on television, making her debut in an episode of The Philco Television Playhouse.
 She had a regular role as the teenaged cousin Liz in the 1953–1954 sitcom Jamie, starring Brandon deWilde in the title role.

-Nolan made other appearances over the years on such series as Gunsmoke, The Lloyd Bridges Show, The Millionaire, The Untouchables, Breaking Point, Crossing Jordan, Ally McBeal, Chicago Hope, All My Children, Jacqueline Susann's Valley of the Dolls, Murder, She Wrote (1991 episode "The Prodigal Father"), Magnum, P.I. (episodes "The Ugliest Dog in Hawaii" (1981) and "Double Jeopardy" (1982) (last one in which Larry Pennell guest starred), The Incredible Hulk, Quincy M.E., The Love Boat, Charlie's Angels, The Rockford Files, The Bionic Woman, Kolchak: The Night Stalker, Love, American Style, Bewitched, The Big Valley, The Alfred Hitchcock Hour, Thriller, Burke's Law, Meet McGraw, and Ben Casey.
+Nolan made other appearances over the years on such series as Gunsmoke (1962 episode "Call Me Dodie" as the title character), The Lloyd Bridges Show, The Millionaire, The Untouchables, Breaking Point, Crossing Jordan, Ally McBeal, Chicago Hope, All My Children, Jacqueline Susann's Valley of the Dolls, Murder, She Wrote (1991 episode "The Prodigal Father"), Magnum, P.I. (episodes "The Ugliest Dog in Hawaii" in 1981 and "Double Jeopardy" in 1982, the last one in which Larry Pennell guest starred), The Incredible Hulk, Quincy M.E., The Love Boat, Charlie's Angels, The Rockford Files, The Bionic Woman, Kolchak: The Night Stalker, Love, American Style, Bewitched, The Big Valley, The Alfred Hitchcock Hour, Thriller, Burke's Law, Meet McGraw, and Ben Casey.

-Nolan appeared with fellow guest star Michael Landon in the 1958 episode "Rose of the Rio Bravo" on the series Tombstone Territory, starring Pat Conway and Richard Eastham.
-She also appeared on the interview program Here's Hollywood.

 Nolan's best-known television role was as Kate, the wife of Luke McCoy (Richard Crenna), on the popular sitcom The Real McCoys.
 On February 23, 1961, she was thrown from a horse and injured during the filming of an episode.
 She then missed four months of work and was "in and out of the hospital many times" before returning to the series to perform in the episode broadcast on June 15, 1961.
-Nolan left The Real McCoys before its final season (1962-1963).
+Nolan left The Real McCoys before its final season (1962–1963).
 At the time, the series also switched networks from ABC to CBS.
 The time slot for The Real McCoys changed as well in the switch to CBS, moving from Thursday evenings to Sunday evenings opposite NBC's Bonanza.
 In the revamped story for the series, Nolan's character was said to have died.

 Nolan appeared on McHale's Navy, which resulted in her own spin-off series Broadside, in which she led a cast that included Edward Andrews, Dick Sargent, Sheila James (in her last regular television series role), Lois Roberts, Joan Staley, George Furth, Arnold Stang, and Jimmy Boyd.
 Broadside had good ratings, but Universal Studios dropped the series after a single season.

 Beyond television, she appeared as Burt Reynolds's love Claudia in the 2017 film The Last Movie Star.